Quick Gift Mittens (12 Weeks of Gifting Series), Free Crochet Pattern + Video

-The Quick Gift Mittens are fast, fun, and festive!
+The Quick Gift Crochet Mittens are fast, fun, and festive!
 They begin with a simple ribbed cuff, and are worked upward with easy as pie stitches.
 Make some in a solid color like I did, or get creative with stripes or variegated yarns too!

 This project is part of the 12 Weeks of Gifting Series!
 Each week from NOW to the end of December, I'll be sharing a new pattern for something that is super easy and super quick to whip up.
 We'll be using the same yarn and same hook size for every single project, just switching up the colors a bit.
 Many of these projects can be made in just one sitting too!